-Campus Kitchen Staff Advisor:
+Campus Kitchen Staff Advisors:

-Campus Kitchen Student Director:
+Campus Kitchen Student President:

-Vice President of Recruitment:
+Vice President of Administration:

 1. How did the Campus Kitchen at Baylor University come to be?

 The Campus Kitchen at Baylor University (CKBU) was established in October of 2008 and is an affiliate of the national Campus Kitchens Project, a non-profit housed in Washington D.C.
 Until August 2019, 63 schools across the country ran a Campus Kitchen and worked to recover food and prepare meals for those in need.
 CKBU is pretty proud to be the first Campus Kitchen established in the state of Texas, in addition to being only one of two Campus Kitchens in the state.

 2. Who usually helps out with Campus Kitchen and do you prefer specific majors?

 The students who volunteer with Campus Kitchen are from all different majors.
 Throughout the semester, different classes and student organizations adopt shifts and provide student volunteers from various areas of study.
 Although most of our Kitchen Managers are Nutrition Majors, you do not need to have a background in nutrition or possess culinary skills to volunteer with Campus Kitchen.
 We have volunteer opportunities for students of all majors and skill sets!

 Due to the fact that Campus Kitchen offers a variety of volunteer opportunities, there are many ways in which you can volunteer with our organization.
 Some students volunteer on a weekly basis, and others help us with special events.
 If you are interesting in providing help for a special event or in scheduling a group to come and volunteer with us, please email us at Campus_Kitchen@baylor.edu.
 We are thankful for any time you are able to give!